 Tile, Slate, and Metal Roof Tear-off Containers

 Concrete tile, natural slate, and standing-seam metal weigh heavily; they punish a bin that was not built for the load.
-For these jobs, we route a reinforced 30-yard container with a heavier floor plate and thicker ribbed sides to ensure safety.
-We cap the fill volume well below the visual rim to manage axle weight: this keeps the lowboy legal during transport.
-We also offer a general construction debris service for your mixed loads.
+For these jobs, we route a reinforced 30-yard container with a heavier floor plate: we ensure the fill volume stays well below the visual rim so the axle weight remains legal.
+We use a lowboy to set the low-wall unit safely.
+Please call or view our general construction debris service for mixed loads.

 Same-day Pickup for Fast Roof Project Turnover

-Tear-offs move on tight schedules, so the roll-off shouldn’t hold things up.
-Dispatch coordinates the same-day haul-out around the crew’s demobilization window; that frees the driveway for inspection or gutter reinstall before the homeowner walks the site.
-Lansing crews can swap out containers booked by noon, on the truck the same afternoon!
+Tear-offs run on tight schedules; the roll-off shouldn’t hold things up.
+Dispatch coordinates same-day haul-out to match the crew’s demobilization window, so the driveway clears for inspection, gutter reinstall, or the homeowner before they leave Lansing.
+We route the swap-out to keep Ingham sites moving efficiently, booked by noon, on the truck the same afternoon!